ryanburnette/grunt-shopify-theme/README.md

           }
         },
         config: {
-          src: ['config/*'] // config only allows settings.html and settings_data.json, if you render your settings.html with Jade or Haml, no worries about the other files
+          src: ['config/*', '!config/settings_data.json'] // config only allows settings.html and settings_data.json, if you render your settings.html with Jade or Haml, no worries about the other files ... this example also demonstrates the method that should be used for ignoring a file which may be present in the precompiled theme, remember that this file will be pruned if it is present in the destination folder
         },
         layout: {
           src: ['layout/*'] // the remaining three sources only allow liquid files